pomdtr/sunbeam/docs/reference/command.md

 ## Run

-Run a command defined in the manifest of the current extension.
+Run a custom command defined in the extension manifest.

 ```json
 {